Ready for winter?

 Empty property charges

-There is no discount for an empty property, the full charge is payable.
+There is no discount for an empty property or a second home, the full charge is payable.
 An additional amount of Council Tax (a premium) is charged in respect of long-term empty properties.

 • From 1 April 2019, a 100% premium was added to properties left empty for two years or more.